tinjet11/BrickBreaker-Java-Coursework/README.md

 - all the onAction functionality of the button in menu is defined here

 ### Settings.fxml
-- add a interface for user to adjust the initial heart number, end Level, background music volume and on/off background music
+- add an interface for user to adjust the initial heart number, end Level, background music volume and on/off background music

 ### SettingsController.java
 - provide the functionality of adjust initial heart number
 - provide the functionality of adjust end level
 - provide the functionality of turn on/off background music and adjust volume

-### EndGameScene.fxml
-- screen that i add for game winning and losing
-- show the score after win or lose
-- added play again and quit button

-### EndGameSceneController.java
-- restart() and exit() function is defined here

 ### BallControl.java
 - all the method and field is moved from Main.java to hava a cleaner Main.java file
 - change the private variable to public static variable because it is being used among the project, and it is unique
 - fix one bug that when collide to left block, gorightball should be equal false

-### Init.java
+### InitGameComponent.java
 - all the method and field is moved from Main.java to hava a cleaner Main.java file
 - move to this file because